- tween (prep.)

-- 1540s, "a pinch, a nipping," from obsolete verb twinge "to pinch, tweak," from Old English twengan "to pinch," from Proto-Germanic *twangjan (cf. Old Frisian thwinga, Old Norse þvinga, Danish tvinge, Dutch dwingen, Old High German thwingan, German zwingen "to compel, force"), from PIE *twengh- "to press in on" (see thong).
+- 1540s, "a pinch, a nipping," from obsolete verb twinge "to pinch, tweak," from Old English twengan "to pinch," from Proto-Germanic *twangjan (cognates: Old Frisian thwinga, Old Norse þvinga, Danish tvinge, Dutch dwingen, Old High German thwingan, German zwingen "to compel, force"), from PIE *twengh- "to press in on" (see thong).
 Meaning "sharp, sudden minor pain" is recorded from c.1600.
 Figurative sense (with reference to shame, remorse, etc.) is recorded from 1620s.

 - twink (n.)

 - c.1400, in phrase in a twynk of oon eye "suddenly, almost instantaneously," from twink (v.) "to wink," probably from Old English twincan (see twinkle (v.)).
 Meaning "a twinkle" is from 1830.
-Meaning "young sexually attractive person" is recorded from 1963, probably from Twinkie; but cf. 1920s-30s British homosexual slang twank in a similar sense.
+Meaning "young sexually attractive person" is recorded from 1963, probably from Twinkie; but compare 1920s-30s British homosexual slang twank in a similar sense.

 - Twinkie (n.)